wp-plugins/military-discount/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides an optional military discount for your WooCommerce checkout.
+Support the troops while boosting sales by offering a military discount

 == Description ==

 <p>Military Discount plugin (by <a href="https://businesses.gruntroll.com">GruntRoll</a>)
 integrates with WooCommerce to offer your customers military and veteran discounts.
-All verification happens securely through our servers.
-When a positive verification is made, a discount (of your choice) is applied to your customer's cart.</p>
+Status verification processes securely through our service.
+When a positive verification is made, a discount of your choice is applied to your customer's cart.</p>

-<p>Support the troops while driving sales and building customer loyalty!</p>

 <p>After the 30-day/30-sale Free Trial, you only pay when you make money
 by positively identifying a military or veteran customer during the checkout